Riddhi-shetty/Group-4/Readme.md

 @yash100799 sat107kar@gmail.com

-* Done some research about the libraries to use for the project
+* Done some research about the project
+* Research about the libraries to use for the project
-* Created backend
+* Helped @Riddhi-shetty to create the backend
 * Connected it to the database

 @yashmpandit yashmpandit@gmail.com